Are there Bursa proxies for gold?

 To answer this question, I compared the gain from the various investments based on the short-term situation ie 2019 to 2022.

-From 4 Jan 2019 to 26 Aug 2022, gold appreciated by 35 %.
+From 4 Jan 2019 to 26 Aug 2022, gold appreciated by 8.5 % CAGR.
 If you have invested in the Bursa gold jewellers, your compounded annual gains are shown in Table 4.
 The gains comprises both capital gains as well as dividends.

-You can see that only NICE achieved a better compounded annual total return than that for gold.
-But then this was due to its low share price.
+You can see that Bahvest did not achieved a better compounded annual total return than that for gold.
 I would consider those from Poh Kong and Tome to be more representative.
-On such a basis there is no advantage to investing in proxies.
+On such a basis there is no advantage to investing in gold.

 Shareholders' gain